thomassnygaard/ACIT4610/README.md

 If you encounter authentication issues when pulling or pushing to the repository:

-Generate an SSH Key (if you haven't already):
+Generate an SSH Key (if you haven't already): bash ssh-keygen -t ed25519 -C "your-email@example.com" bash

-bash
-Kopier
-Rediger
-ssh-keygen -t ed25519 -C "your-email@example.com"
 Add the SSH Key to GitHub:

-bash
-Kopier
-Rediger
-cat ~/.ssh/id_ed25519.pub
+bash cat ~/.ssh/id_ed25519.pub bash

 Copy the output and add it to GitHub under Settings → SSH and GPG keys.

 Test the Connection:

-bash
-Kopier
-Rediger
-ssh -T git@github.com
+bash ssh -T git@github.com bash

-Set Remote to SSH (if using HTTPS):
+Set Remote to SSH (if using HTTPS): bash git remote set-url origin git@github.com:thomassnygaard/ACIT4610.git bash

-bash
-Kopier
-Rediger
-git remote set-url origin git@github.com:thomassnygaard/ACIT4610.git 🚀 Push Changes (If Contributing)
+🚀 Push Changes (If Contributing)
 To push your changes:

-bash
-Kopier
-Rediger
-git add .
-git commit -m "Your commit message" git push origin main
+bash git add . git commit -m "Your commit message" git push origin main bash

 ❓ Troubleshooting
 If you see a 403 Permission Denied error, ensure you're logged in to the correct GitHub account.
 If you have trouble running the script, double-check that Python is correctly installed.